 Frequently Asked Questions

-Can you freeze Irish soda bread muffins?
 Yes.
 Individually wrap the muffins and place in a freezer bag or airtight container.
-Freeze for up to a month.
+Freeze for up to 3 months.

 - 2 ¼ cups (280 g) unbleached all-purpose flour